Date Thesis Awarded

 Lastly, evidence suggests that the non-functional sperm, lacking the X chromosome, produced by Rhabditis sp.
 SB347 form large clusters in the male gonad.
 The fate of these aggregates is unknown, but they appear to be removed from the spermatid population.
 This draws some parallels to the apoptotic fate of the residual body in C. elegans.
 Study of the Rhabditis nematodes is just beginning, but it promises some interesting findings and novel insights into nematode biology.

 Winter, Ethan S., "Evolutionary Conservation of a Modified Spermatogenesis Program in Rhabditis Nematodes with Skewed Sex Ratios" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 79.

 Creative Commons License